thkaratsis/Mitsos----An-Open-Source-AI-Humanoid-Robot/Mechanical Analysis/COM - Center Of Mass/README.md

 ## Mechanical Conclusions

-- X displacement remains close to zero because the robot is approximately symmetric.
+- The **X displacement** remains close to zero because the robot is approximately symmetric.
-- Leg movement affects stability more than arm movement because the legs contain more mass.
+- **Leg movement** affects stability more than arm movement because the legs carry more mass.
-- The center of mass rises slightly during dynamic movements.
+- The **center of mass rises slightly** during dynamic movements.
 - These results are useful for walking stability, torque estimation, and balance controller design.

----

-## Future Cases

-- Both arms extended forward
-- Squatting
-- Walking phases
-- Object lifting